-All new development proposals - including on the site allocations in Policies STRAD15 to STRAD18 - are expected to demonstrate good place-making principles in their design and layout.
+All new development proposals - including those that relate to the site allocations in Policies STRAD16 to STRAD19 - are expected to demonstrate good place-making principles in their design and layout.

 All new development within Stradbroke must demonstrate good quality design.
 This means responding to and integrating with local surroundings and landscape context as well as the existing built environment.
 In Stradbroke good quality design means: